COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![Single Use Switches 2!](DocImages/SUS2.png)

 The level assumes that the player has picked up the gun.
 The single use switches can only be activated when the bullet interacts with the switches.
+However, the switch can only be activated once.

 ### 2.13.
 Spitters